 The University of Texas at Dallas has a Satisfactory Academic Progress (SAP) policy for a student receiving federal and university student financial assistance.

-Generally, students are expected to remain in good standing by the satisfactory completion of a minimum number of credit hours, based on a percentage of the credit hours attempted and completed for each term of enrollment.
-In addition, undergraduate students must maintain a term and cumulative GPA of 2.000 or higher on a 4.000 scale on coursework completed at the university.
+Generally, students are expected to remain in good standing by the satisfactory completion of a minimum number of semester credit hours, based on a percentage of the semester credit hours attempted and completed for each term of enrollment.
+In addition, undergraduate students must maintain a cumulative GPA of 2.000 or higher on a 4.000 scale on coursework completed at the University.
 For more detailed information the student should contact the Office of Financial Aid.
 This information is also available online at the Office of Financial Aid website at www.utdallas.edu/student/finaid/SAP.htm.
 A link to the website is provided on award notifications.

 Male students between the ages of 18 and 26 must register with Selective Service to qualify for federal and Texas student loans or grant programs.
 Students may register with Selective Service by visiting their local post office or online; they can also verify their registration at www.sss.gov.